 The J. Robert Atkinson Heritage Society

 In an effort to ensure that Braille Institute will have the opportunity to say “thank you” to people who have remembered us in their estate plan, the J. Robert Atkinson Heritage Society was established.
 Named after Braille Institute’s founder, The J. Robert Atkinson Heritage Society is our way of honoring those individuals who have provided for Braille Institute’s future through a will, trust, charitable gift annuity, bank account, IRA account, life insurance policy, company retirement plan, pension, or other instrument which allows the designation of funds to a beneficiary.
-Members of this Society are invited to donor appreciation events and are recognized in print in our annual report, Light and on our website.
 If you have included Braille Institute in your estate plan, we encourage you to register as a J. Robert Atkinson Heritage Society member.
 To find out more about making a planned gift or a bequest to Braille Institute please contact our Department of Philanthropy or visit the Estate Planning pages on this website.

 Mary and John Longyear Society